Duxy1996/Wedding/README.md

 ## Colors ❤️

-Main color of the page is : #c9cbaf
+Main color of the page is : #C9CBAF

+The color code #C9CBAF, known as Moon Mist, is a grayish tone with a subtle yellowish or greenish tint.
+In the RGB color system, it is composed of Red=201, Green=203, and Blue=175.
+This shade is classified as a tertiary color, resulting from a blend of primary and secondary colors.

+It transmits peace and stillness.